davidbrochart/bundle/README.md

 - memories: they are used to cache chunks of the host arrays in the FPGA before making operations on them, and write chunks of the result of these operations before copying them to the host DDR memory.
-- controllers: they handle who writes/reads the FPGA memories.
-Data can come from/go to the host DDR memory, or the FPGA operators (i.e. iterators + functions).
+- DDR <---> FPGA streamers: they handle data copy from the DDR memory to the FPGA memories (to get the function arguments) and from the FPGA memories to the DDR memory (to return the function results).
 - iterators: they stream data from FPGA memories, feed it to functions, and stream the function's result to another FPGA memory.
 - functions: they take data in and produce a result, e.g. the sum of two